AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/program-schedule-view/creating-an-entry-in-the-program-schedule-view.md

 >[!NOTE]
 >
->&nbsp;You can also create a [smart campaign](creating-a-batch-smart-campaign-in-the-program-schedule-view.md) or [email program](creating-a-new-email-program-in-the-schedule-view.md) from the schedule view.
+> You can also create a [smart campaign](creating-a-batch-smart-campaign-in-the-program-schedule-view.md) or [email program](creating-a-new-email-program-in-the-schedule-view.md) from the schedule view.